dib-lab/elvers/docs/fastqc.md

 fastqc:
   extra: ''
 ```
 There's almost nothing in here because we use default params.
-However, you can modify the `extra` param to pass any extra trimmomatic parameters, e.g.:
+However, you can modify the `extra` param to pass any extra fastqc parameters, e.g.:
 ```
   extra: '--someflag someparam --someotherflag thatotherparam'
 ```
 Be sure the modified lines go into the config file you're using to run `eelpond`.
+Here, we just generated params for `fastqc`, but if you're running a larger workflow, we recommend that you generate all params for your workflow in a single file, e.g. `./run_eelpond my-workflow.yaml full --build_config` and edit parameters there.

 ## FastQC rule